- Created on the 20 March, 2017.

 Receptor activator of nuclear factor kappa B (RANK) which is also referred to as TRANCE receptor, is a specific type I membrane protein which is mainly expressed on the surfaces of osteoclasts and is responsible for their activation following binding to the ligand.
 RANK is found to consist of 383 amino acids in its intracellular domain (from residues 234-616), also containing three putative TRAF-binding domains that are termed I, II, and III.
 It has the ability to interact with a number of different TRAFs using distinct motifs and can also activate NF-kappaB through a novel TRAF6 interaction motif.
 However, RANK can only activate JNK via a TRAF2-interacting region that is present in RANK.

-The minimum detection sensitivity level of RANK (TRANCE receptor) using this human RANK ELISA kit was 2.0 pg/ml.
-The dynamic assay range for this kit is 62.5 – 2,000 pg/ml.
+The minimum detection sensitivity level of RANK (TRANCE receptor) using current human RANK ELISA kit was 2.0 pg/ml.
+The dynamic range for this ELISA assay is 62.5 – 2,000 pg/ml.

 - RANK ligand.
 Int J Biochem Cell Biol.
 (2007) 39 (6): 1077-81.
 Review.
 Blair J.M., et al.